phyloref/phyloref.github.io/_pages/about.md

 unambiguous and the semantics of which are amenable to powerful machine reasoning, making clade definitions fully computable.

+A fuller account of the rationale and arguments for phyloreferencing can be found in Cellinese et al. (2022) “[Phyloreferences:
+Tree-Native, Reproducible, and Machine-Interpretable Taxon Concepts](https://doi.org/10.3998/ptpbio.2101)”, Philosophy, Theory, and Practice in Biology **14**:7.

 ## History

 The roots of Phyloreferencing as an idea go back to a [group of